rrrainielll/blackout-web/README.md

 *   **Push Schema**: `npx prisma db push`
 *   **View Data**: `npx prisma studio`

+## SMTP Configuration

+SMTP settings are now managed directly within the **Admin Dashboard** under the "SMTP Settings" section.
+You do not need to configure them in the `.env` file.

 ## Credits

 Developed using **Vibe Coding**, and meticulously reviewed by **Rainiel Montañez**, leveraging **Claude Sonnet 4.5 Thinking**, **Claude Sonnet 4.5**, **Gemini Pro**, and **ChatGPT** for insights and enhancements.